Retirement plans in the United States

 Average balances of retirement accounts, for households having such accounts, exceed median net worth across all age groups.
 For those 65 and over, 11.6% of retirement accounts have balances of at least $1 million, more than twice that of the $407,581 average (shown).
 Those 65 and over have a median net worth of about $250,000 (shown), about a quarter of the group's average (not shown).

 A retirement plan is a financial arrangement designed to replace employment income upon retirement.
 These plans may be set up by employers, insurance companies, trade unions, the government, or other institutions.
 Congress has expressed a desire to encourage responsible retirement planning by granting favorable tax treatment to a wide variety of plans.
 Federal tax aspects of retirement plans in the United States are based on provisions of the Internal Revenue Code and the plans are regulated by the Department of Labor under the provisions of the Employee Retirement Income Security Act (ERISA).

+In March 2025, 72 percent of private-industry workers had access to employer-sponsored retirement benefits.
+Defined-contribution plans were available to 70 percent, while defined-benefit plans were available to 14 percent.